Music-related memory

-Musical memory refers to the ability to remember music-related information, such as melodic content and other progressions of tones or pitches.
-The differences found between linguistic memory and musical memory have led researchers to theorize that musical memory is encoded differently from language and may constitute an independent part of the phonological loop.
-The use of this term is problematic, however, since it implies input from a verbal system, whereas music is in principle nonverbal.
+Musical memory is the ability to recall music-related information, such as melodies and progressions of tones or pitches.
+Researchers have noted differences between linguistic and musical memory, leading to the theory that musical memory may be encoded differently from language and could represent an independent component of the phonological loop.
+However, this term's usage is problematic because it implies verbal input, whereas music is essentially nonverbal.

 Neurological bases

 Consistent with hemispheric lateralization, there is evidence to suggest that the left and right hemispheres of the brain are responsible for different components of musical memory.
 By studying the learning curves of patients who have had damage to either their left or right medial temporal lobes, Wilson & Saling (2008) found hemispheric differences in the contributions of the left and right medial temporal lobes in melodic memory.
 Ayotte, Peretz, Rousseau, Bard & Bojanowski (2000) found that those patients who had their left middle cerebral artery cut in response to an aneurysm suffered greater impairments when performing tasks of musical long-term memory, than those patients who had their right middle cerebral artery cut.
 Thus, they concluded that the left hemisphere is mainly important for musical representation in long-term memory, whereas the right is needed primarily to mediate access to this memory.
 Sampson and Zatorre (1991) studied patients with severe epilepsy who underwent surgery for relief as well as control subjects.
 They found deficits in memory recognition for text regardless of whether it was sung or spoken after a left, but not right temporal lobectomy.
 However, melody recognition when a tune was sung with new words (as compared to encoding) was impaired after either right or left temporal lobectomy.
 Finally, after a right but not left temporal lobectomy, impairments of melody recognition occurred in the absence of lyrics.
 This suggests dual memory codes for musical memory, with the verbal code utilizing the left temporal lobe structures and the melodic relying on the encoding involved.